-Right of copyright copies, articles or devices, etc.
+Right of copyright owner to seize infringing copies, articles or devices, etc.

-(4) Before any infringing copies, articles or devices are seized under this section notice of the time and place of the proposed seizure shall be given to a member of the Garda Síochána in the District Court Area in which the copies, articles or devices are to be seized.

-(5) A person exercising the right to seize and detain conferred by subsection (1) may enter premises to which members of the public have access.

-(6) A person exercising the right to seize and detain conferred by subsection (1) may not seize anything in the possession, custody or control of a person at his or her permanent or regular place of business, trade or profession, and may not use any force.

-(7) Without prejudice to the generality of subsection (6), a person exercising the right to seize and detain conferred by subsection (1) may make an inventory or prepare other evidence of infringement of copyright or potential infringement of copyright.

-(8) At the time when any infringing copies, articles or devices are seized under this section there shall be given to the owner, occupier or person in charge of the place where the copies, articles or devices are seized a notice, in the prescribed form, informing the person of the right of the owner of the copies, articles or devices being seized to apply to the District Court for the return of the copies, articles or devices or devices on the grounds that they are not-

-- (a) infringing copies of a work,

-- (b) articles that have been or are to be used to make infringing copies, or

-- (c) protection-defeating devices.

-(9) Without prejudice to the generality of subsection (8), the Minister shall prescribe the form of the notice to be given under that subsection and the form shall specify-

-- (a) the name and the address of the person claiming to be the owner of the copyright in the work concerned, - (b) the statutory authority for the seizure, - (c) the grounds that the person seizing the copies, articles or devices has for such seizure, and - (d) a list of that which is seized.

-(10) The owner of any copies, articles or devices seized under this section may apply to the District Court for the return of those copies, articles or devices.

-(11) Rules of court shall be made under this section and the rules shall provide for procedures to enable applications to be made and dealt with in an expeditious manner.

-(12) Where there has been an exercise of the right to seize and detain, conferred by subsection (1), the court may, on the application of a person aggrieved by it, award damages against a person who exercises that right as it considers just, on being satisfied that-

-(a) no infringement of copyright has been established, and

-(b) the person had no reasonable grounds for such seizure.

-Rights of owner of copyright in respect of infringing copy.
-134.-(1) Subject to the provisions of this Act, the owner of any copyright shall be entitled to all such rights and remedies, in respect of the conversion or detention by any person of-

-- (a) infringing copies of a work,

-- (b) articles that have been or are to be used to make infringing copies, or

-- (c) protection-defeating devices,

-as he or she would be entitled to if he or she were the owner of every such copy, article or device and had been the owner thereof since the time when it was made.

-(2) Where by virtue of section 12(2) (which relates to successive conversions or detentions) of the Statute of Limitations, 1957, the title of the owner of the copyright to such a copy, article or device referred to in subsection (1) of this section would (if he or she had been the owner of the copy, article or device) have been extinguished on the expiration of the period referred to in the said subsection (2), he or she shall not be entitled to any rights or remedies under subsection (1) of this section in respect of anything done in relation to that copy, article or device after the expiration of that period.
+- (c) protection-defeating devices. - (9) Without prejudice to the generality of subsection (8), the Minister shall prescribe the form of the notice to be given under that subsection and the form shall specify- - (a) the name and the address of the person claiming to be the owner of the copyright in the work concerned, - (b) the statutory authority for the seizure, - (c) the grounds that the person seizing the copies, articles or devices has for such seizure, and - (d) a list of that which is seized. - (10) The owner of any copies, articles or devices seized under this section may apply to the District Court for the return of those copies, articles or devices. - (11) Rules of court shall be made under this section and the rules shall provide for procedures to enable applications to be made and dealt with in an expeditious manner. - (12) Where there has been an exercise of the right to seize and detain, conferred by subsection (1), the court may, on the application of a person aggrieved by it, award damages against a person who exercises that right as it considers just, on being satisfied that- - (a) no infringement of copyright has been established, and - (b) the person had no reasonable grounds for such seizure. - 134.-(1) Subject to the provisions of this Act, the owner of any copyright shall be entitled to all such rights and remedies, in respect of the conversion or detention by any person of- - (a) infringing copies of a work, - (b) articles that have been or are to be used to make infringing copies, or - (c) protection-defeating devices, - as he or she would be entitled to if he or she were the owner of every such copy, article or device and had been the owner thereof since the time when it was made. - (2) Where by virtue of section 12(2) (which relates to successive conversions or detentions) of the Statute of Limitations, 1957, the title of the owner of the copyright to such a copy, article or device referred - © Houses of the Oireachtas to in subsection (1) of this section would (if he or she had been the owner of the copy, article or device) have been extinguished on the expiration of the period referred to in the said subsection (2), he or she shall not be entitled to any rights or remedies under subsection (1) of this section in respect of anything done in relation to that copy, article or device after the expiration of that period.